Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### `record.key.evaluator.schema.path` and `record.value.evaluator.schema.path`

-_Mandatory if [evaluator type](#recordkeyevaluatortype-and-recordvalueevaluatortype) is `AVRO` and the [Confluent Schema Registry](#recordkeyevaluatorschemaregistryenable-and-recordvalueevaluatorschemaregistryenable) is disabled_.
+_Mandatory if [evaluator type](#recordkeyevaluatortype-and-recordvalueevaluatortype) is set to `AVRO` and the [Confluent Schema Registry](#recordkeyevaluatorschemaregistryenable-and-recordvalueevaluatorschemaregistryenable) is disabled_.
 The path of the local schema file relative to the deployment folder (`LS_HOME/adapters/lightstreamer-kafka-connector-<version>`) for message validation respectively of the key and the value.

 Examples: